List of The Originals characters: Davina Claire

 In season three, she joins the Strix's coven known as the Sisters in order to bring back her lover Kol Mikaelson being offered a powerful resurrection spell in exchange for her help.
 As a member of the Sisters, she performs a powerful spell to sever the Original bloodlines and she succeeds in severing Klaus' bloodline from him, though the intervention of the Mikaelsons, Marcel and Stefan Salvatore prevents Elijah's from being severed as well.
 With the bloodline severed, both Marcel and Josh are left safe if Klaus is killed.
 By channeling the power generated from the severing of Klaus' bloodline, Davina successfully resurrects Kol as an Original Vampire with the unintended side effect of resurrecting Finn as well.
 In revenge for Finn's earlier murder of Kol, Davina ties his soul to his body so that Finn can't jump into a witch body again as he wants.
 This has the side effect of Freya being unable to save Finn by putting him back into her pendant when he is killed by Lucien Castle.
 However, Davina is killed by Kol when the Ancestors take control of Kol, and her soul is torn apart by the Ancestors as a punishment for her actions.
 Vincent later restores Davina's soul and enlists her help to sever the Ancestral Plane from their world.

 In season four, Vincent restores the connection between Earth and the Ancestral Plane by calling on Davina using the Harvest.
 Davina's spirit later shows Vincent the true origins of the Hollow and urges him to sacrifice Klaus in order to power a spell to lock the evil spirit away, revealing that Davina severing the link between the mortal world and the Ancestral Plane had released the evil spirit in the first place.
 Davina nearly succeeds in killing Klaus using Marcel's venom, but Hope intervenes and banishes Davina's spirit.
 Later, the Hollow resurrects Davina to manipulate Kol into helping her, linking herself to Davina so that any harm that befalls the Hollow also happens to Davina.
 With the help of Hope, Kol is able to successfully sever the link just before Hayley kills the Hollow.
 Although Davina suffers severe wounds from the battle before the link is severed, she had been visiting Josh at the time who is able to heal her with his blood.
 After saying goodbye to Josh, Davina and Kol decide to leave New Orleans to see the world.
 In the last episode of season 4, Kol has a diamond engagement ring made, intending to propose to Davina.

-It is mentioned in the first episode of season 5 that Kol and Davina did indeed get married and are living together in Belize.
+It is mentioned in the first episode of season 5 that Kol and Davina did indeed get married and now live in Belize.
 Davina later attends Freya and Keelin's wedding.
 She helps Hope in her struggles with the Hollow's spirit inside of her and offers Marcel advice on how to handle Declan.

-In Legacies, it's mentioned that Davina was unable to attend Klaus' funeral, something that she was saddened by.
+In Legacies, it is mentioned that Davina was unable to attend Klaus' funeral, something that she was saddened by.